btsimonh/mpu6050-pigpio-client/README.md

 Don't ask for dmp features DMP_FEATURE_3X_QUAT and DMP_FEATURE_6X_QUAT at the same time.

 Don't ask for dmp features DMP_FEATURE_SEND_CAL_GYRO and DMP_FEATURE_SEND_RAW_GYRO at the same time. (some extra data arrives - not sure what).
 The configuration fucntion could do with enforcing these to be exclusive.

+Beware calibration of Gyro.
+The results are different in different orientations.
+If interested in aspects of gyro calibration, or aspects of accelleration scale calibration, then run calibration at all 6 orientations, then run the example with 'csv', and examine the results.
+For me, after a simple test, the factory scale calibration is within 1 LSB of correct.
+You *can* change the scale fine tune registers (see .setHWscales() in MPU6050-calibrate.js).

+I did not re-implement factory test after abandoning the use of .get_st_biases() in favour of my own .get_avg_values() in MPU6050-calibrate.js.

 # Acknowledgments